Ross0907/Wonkle/CONTRIBUTING.md

 - `firmware: add more test cases for functionName`
 - `web: bump packageName version from v6 to v9`

+## Dependencies

+Number of dependencies must be kept at a minimum.
+Only add dependencies instead of copying the code when maintaining it ourselves is not an option.
+Dependency versions must be specific so they change less frequently under our feet.

 <!-- Links -->

 [otd-fork]: https://github.com/wonkleio/OpenTabletDriver